-Due to fiscal pressure, we are now open 10am-3pm Wednesday-Saturday.
+We are now open 10am-4pm Wednesday-Friday.
 Donations can be left in the shed across the parking lot any time, larger donations will be accepted by appointment.

 If you shop on Amazon, please link your Amazon account to RBE through Amazon Smile and Amazon will donate a small percentage of your purchases to us!

 --Nov.
 24, 2014